ava-labs/spacesvm-js/README.md

 # Spaces ⚛️

-This is the frontend codebase for Quarkvm JS: https://quark.pages.dev
+This is the frontend codebase for QuarkVM: https://quark.pages.dev

 ## Getting started 🏃